-EventsML-G2 shares a common structure with NewsML-G26 Thus an event managed within the G2 Family can serve as the "glue" that can bind together all of the content related to a news story.

-For example, a news organisation learns of the imminent merger of two important companies.
-This story can be pre-planned using EventsML-G2 and assigned a unique Event ID by the event planning workflow, in the form of a QCode.
+An event managed using NewsML-G2 can serve as the "glue" that binds together all of the content related to a news story.
+For example, a news organisation learns of the imminent merger of two companies.
+This story can be pre-planned using Events in NewsML-G2 and assigned a unique Event ID by the event planning workflow, in the form of a QCode.
 When content related to this event is created (text, pictures, graphics, audio, video and packages), all of the separately-managed content to be associated using the QCode as a reference.